Charles Joughin: Early life

-Charles Joughin was born in Patten Street, next to the West Float in Birkenhead, England, on 3 August 1878 to John Edwin (1846–1886), a licensed victualler, and Ellen (Crombleholme) Joughin (1850–1938).
+Charles Joughin was born in Patten Street, next to the West Float in Birkenhead, England, on 3 August 1878 to John Edwin, a licensed victualler, and Ellen (Crombleholme) Joughin.
+He was descended from a Manx family through his paternal side.

 He first went to sea in 1889 aged 11, and later became chief baker on various White Star Line steamships, notably the RMS Olympic, Titanic's sister ship.

 On 17 November 1906, in Liverpool, he married Louise Woodward (born 11 July 1879), a native of Douglas, Isle of Man.
 They had a daughter, Agnes Lillian, in 1907, and a son, Roland Ernest, in 1909.
 Louise is believed to have died from complications in childbirth around 1919, and her new son, Richard, was also lost.